 SELECT * FROM EmployeeSalary ORDER BY Salary DESC LIMIT N

 In SQL server using TOP command-

 SELECT TOP N * FROM EmployeeSalary ORDER BY Salary DESC

 SELECT * FROM (SELECT * FROM EmployeeSalary ORDER BY Salary DESC) WHERE ROWNUM <= 3;

 Ques.19.
 Write SQL query to find the nth highest salary from table.

 Ans.
 Using Top keyword (SQL Server)-

-Using limit clause(mySQL)-
+Using limit clause(MySQL)-

 Ques.20.
 Write SQL query to find the 3rd highest salary from table without using TOP/limit keyword.

 Ans.
-The below SQL query make use of correlated subquery wherein in order to find the 3rd highest salary the inner query will return the count of till we find that there are two rows that salary greater than other distinct salaries.
+The below SQL query makes use of correlated subquery wherein in order to find the 3rd highest salary the inner query will return the count of till we find that there are two rows that salary greater than other distinct salaries.